intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 A crawl's data might have multiple uses because the vendor also has another product that uses it (e.g., a search engine), or because the crawl is performed by a party other than the AI vendor.
 Both are very common patterns: operators of many Internet search engines also train AI models, and many AI models use third-party crawl data.
 In either case, conflating different uses can change the incentives for publishers to cooperate with the crawler.

-Well-established uses of crawling, such as Internet search, were seen by participants as at least partially aligned with the interests of publishers: they allow their sites to be crawled, and in return they receive higher traffic and attention due to being in the search index.
+Well-established uses of crawling, such as Internet search, were seen by participants as at least partially aligned with the interests of publishers: they allow their sites to be crawled, and in return, they receive higher traffic and attention due to being in the search index.
 However, several participants pointed out that this symbiotic relationship does not exist for AI training uses -- with some viewing AI as hostile to publishers, because it has the capacity to take traffic away from their sites.

-Therefore, when a crawler has multiple uses that include AI, participants observed that "collateral damage" was likely for non-AI uses, especially when publishers take more active control measures such as blocking or paywalls to protect their interests.
+Therefore, when a crawler has multiple uses that include AI, participants observed that "collateral damage" was likely for non-AI uses, especially when publishers take more active control measures, such as blocking or paywalls, to protect their interests.

 Several participants expressed concerns about this phenomenon's effects on the ecosystem, effectively "locking down the Web" with one opining that there were implications for freedom of expression overall.